 The safe haven interest rates for loans denominated in foreign currencies are published by the SFTA in a separate circular letter.
 In contrast to the circular letter for loans denominated in Swiss francs, there is only one safe haven interest rate per currency.
 Thus, no distinction is made between maximum interest rates (i.e., for loans granted by shareholders and/or related parties) and minimum interest rates (i.e., for loans granted to shareholders and/or related parties).
-However, in practice, the published safe haven interest rates for loans denominated in foreign currencies are considered as being minimum interest rates.
+However, in practice, the published safe haven interest rates for loans denominated in foreign currencies are regarded as being minimum interest rates.

-For instance, for the year 2022 the minimum interest rates for loans granted to shareholders or related parties denominated in euros or US dollars are as follows:
+For instance, for the year 2024 the minimum interest rates for loans granted to shareholders or related parties denominated in euros or US dollars are as follows:

-- Equity-financed loans: 0.5% (euros) and 2% (US dollars).
-However, in all cases at least the safe haven interest rate on loans denominated in Swiss francs (0.25%) applies. - Debt-financed loans: actual interest expense plus 0.5% with a minimum of 0.5% on loans denominated in euros and 2% on loans denominated in USD.
+- Equity-financed loans: 2.5% (euros) and 4.25% (US dollars). - Debt-financed loans: actual interest expense plus 0.5% with a minimum of 2.5% on loans denominated in euros and 4.25% on loans denominated in USD.

-To determine the maximum interest rate for loans granted by shareholders and/or related parties, a spread (corresponding to the difference between the minimum and maximum interest rate for loans denominated in Swiss francs) is added to the published safe haven rate.
-For instance, the spread for loans granted by shareholders or related parties to a Swiss trading or production company is 2.75% (up to CHF 1 million) or 0.75% (above CHF 1 million) and the maximum interest rate for a respective loan denominated in euros is 3.25% (0.5% minimum interest rate plus spread) and 1.25% (0.5% minimum interest rate plus spread), respectively.
+To determine the maximum interest rate for loans granted by shareholders and/ or related parties, a spread (corresponding to the difference between the minimum and maximum interest rate for loans denominated in Swiss francs) is added to the published safe haven rate.
+For instance, the spread for loans granted by shareholders or related parties to a Swiss trading or production company is 2.25% (up to CHF 1 million) or 0.5% (above CHF 1 million) and the maximum interest rate for a respective loan denominated in euros is 4.75% (2.5% minimum interest rate plus spread) and 3% (2.5% minimum interest rate plus spread), respectively.